PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

   - **MOVE:** The route calculated in **PLAN** is followed, updating the map whenever the robot has travelled a distance of **0.3 m** since the map must be updated with independent measurements.
 Once the route is completed, it moves on to **PLAN** state.

 ### MAP CONSTRUCTION:
+Map construction is based in Baye's rule but using **log-odds** aproximation, which allows the robot to accumulate sensor measurements efficiently and stably.
+Each cell’s log-odds value is updated by adding positive increments for occupied observations and negative increments for free observations.

+The probability of occupancy can be recovered from the log-odds when needed using the

+For map construction, two np arrays are used:
+  - pixel_map:
+  - prob_map:

 ### EXPLORATION AND ROUTE CONSTRUCTION: